Joint VA Loan: What It Is, Requirements, & How to Apply

 For those who have served in the U.S. military, VA loans are a mortgage benefit that can help you get a home.
 Backed by the Department of Veterans Affairs, these no-down-payment required loans offer generous terms that make them very attractive for first-time home buyers and individuals searching for new home financing.

-This is a fantastic opportunity if only one applicant meets qualification standards and allows two people to buy property together, even if neither person has owned real estate before.
-As long as at least one borrower satisfies all necessary qualifications, both parties can get approved when applying jointly for this special type of loan program.
+To be eligible for a joint VA purchase loan, at least one applicant needs to meet minimum service requirements.
+As long as at least one borrower satisfies all necessary qualifications, both parties can get approved when applying for the VA joint loan program.

 KEY TAKEAWAYS